spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/annotations-ui/index.md

 title: "Annotation-Driven UI"
 linkTitle: "Annotation-Driven UI"
 description: >
-  Surface information about your Kubernetes resources in Deck's details panel using Kubernetes annotations.
+  Use Kubernetes annotations to surface Kubernetes resource information in Deck.
 ---

 This guide describes how to surface information about your Kubernetes resources